edwinmesa/dt_edwin_sair_portfolio/README.md

 3. Personal Projects

-## 1. Workflows and Cloud Architectures
+## 1. Workflows and Cloud Architectures :cloud:

 #### A data lake is an increasingly popular way to store and analyze data because it allows businesses to store all of their data, structured and unstructured, in a centralized repository.
 The next image show the high level solution, that i am using.